- What are the main dispute resolution methods used to resolve large commercial disputes?

 The Ministry of Justice publishes a tariff of expert fees every year.
-The judge can increase or decrease the fees published in the tariff if he or she deems it necessary.
-The fees include investigation, examination, transportation, accommodation and other relevant expenses.
+The judge can increase or decrease the fees published in the tariff if the judge deems it necessary.
+The fees include investigation, examination, transportation, accommodation, and other relevant expenses.

 - What are the rules concerning appeals of first instance judgments in large commercial disputes?

-Decisions rendered by first instance courts where the amount subject to reviews exceeds TRY5,880 can be appealed before the regional appellate courts.
+Decisions rendered by first instance courts where the amount subject to reviews exceeds TRY8,000 (around EUR450) can be appealed before the regional appellate courts.

 Regional appellate courts can reverse the decisions of the first instance courts and can also render a new decision regarding the dispute.

 The Court of Cassation (which functions as the organ of unification and development of jurisprudence) is the final instance of the appeal process and where the decisions of the regional appellate courts are appealed.
-However, monetary claims amounting to less than TRY78,630 cannot be appealed before the Court of Cassation.
+However, monetary claims amounting to less than TRY107,090 (around EUR5,900) cannot be appealed before the Court of Cassation.